kendalharland/Serpent/README.md

 print "hello world"
 ```

-- compile
+- Compile your file

 ```
 python some.file.py
 ```

-- Open the newly generated serpent file that's extrememly freaking long and totally wasting space but who cares it's a kickass
-  snake wrapped around a kickass sword!!
+- Open the newly generated serpent file that's extrememly freaking long and totally wasting space but who cares it's a kickass snake wrapped around a kickass sword!!

-## It's not JUST a snake and a sword.
+### It's not JUST a snake and a sword.
 Compile that wild file, child.

 ```
 python some.file.ss.py
 ```

-- Bam.
+Your program should run as expected

+##Something to note:

+1) The purpose of this file is not to compress your code.
+In fact this will make your files larger. much, much larger.
+This is simply intended to amuse you.

+##How does this work?

+You can sift through the source code comments to see how this is done.
+I'll add a better explanation to this README in the days to come